engineyard/ey-docs/pages/ssh-intro.md

-# Using SSH on AppCloud
+# Using SSH on Cloud

 If you need to access an instance in your applications environment, you can login via [[SSH|http://en.wikipedia.org/wiki/Secure_Shell]].
-You will need to setup SSH keys on your local development machine, add the keys to your AppCloud account, and install the keys in any of your environments.
+You will need to setup SSH keys on your local development machine, add the keys to your Cloud account, and install the keys in any of your environments.
 The following articles will help you with each of these processes.

 ## Topics